safiullahkaleem2/Shop-management-application/README.md

 extend in the future.
 Additionally, while building the UI, I noticed that frames are being created in every UI-related method, which hampers code readability.
 To address this, I would refactor the UI code to create and manage frames in a centralized manner, making the code more modular and easier to read.

+### How to use it?
+Simply clone the project and install the required libraries.
+If you have any issues or want to make any improvements.
+Feel free to send a pull request.